dhancodes/awesome-research/readme.md

 who are pursuing their PhDs.
 These tools have enhanced our research process, and boosted productivity.

-**Disclaimer:** The installation of softwares included in the list is with `Ubuntu/Debian` in mind.
-Other Linux distro user can figure it out and good luck to the Windows Users.
+**Disclaimer:** The installation instructions for the listed software are tailored for `Ubuntu/Debian`.
+Users of other Linux distributions can adapt accordingly, and good luck to Windows users.

 ## Tools